Go to the Nature Institute’s home page

 In both Chapter 10 (“What Is the Problem of Form?”) and this one I have argued that mechanisms do not give us workable models for the play of form in organisms.
 In this chapter I have suggested further that the attempt to explain form seems misconceived in the first place, since we can never get “behind” form to an explanatory principle more basic.
 I have also pointed out that an appeal to form is usually an appeal to some part of the qualitative thinking through which we discover a phenomenon to be understandable.

 If the effort to explain form is misdirected, does this mean that the idea of explanatory causes has no place in our understanding of biological form?
 Not at all.
 Maybe we will be reminded here of the fact that formal causes have long been recognized as essential for our understanding, going back to Aristotle.
-Perhaps the apprehension of principles of form yields understanding precisely because they themselves are principles of causation, although in a crucial sense differing from our usual understanding of causes.
+Perhaps the apprehension of principles of form yields understanding precisely because those principles are themselves causal, although in a crucial sense differing from our usual understanding of causes.

-In the next chapter we will look at three research efforts aimed at elucidating form in the phenomena of life.
-These efforts are irreducibly qualitative, and in their light we can understand that form is not so much a result of causes (as causes are commonly understood in biology), but rather is itself a kind of cause.
+The conclusions of this chapter will, I suspect, seem rather anemic to conventionally minded biologists.
+This is because we still need to illustrate as vividly as possible what it means to gain a profound grasp of an organism’s form, and also because we need a fuller reckoning with the causal role of form.
+These topics will be touched upon in Chapter 12 (“Is a Qualitative Biology Possible?”), where we will look at three research efforts aimed at elucidating form in the phenomena of life.
+These efforts are irreducibly qualitative, and in their light we may begin to understand that form is not so much a result of causes (as causes are commonly understood in biology), but rather is itself a too-long-neglected kind of cause.

 Notes

-2. The origin of this asymmetry is often assigned by biologists to the “random movements” of some number of molecules.
-But such randomness does not contribute much, if anything, to the sort of scientific understanding we seek.
-If we consider the eggs, or germ cells, of species with radically different forms — say, anteaters and eagles — random movements in the developing germ cells do not help to explain the specific and differing character of those forms.
+3. The origin of this asymmetry is often assigned by biologists to the “random movements” of some number of molecules.
+But such randomness does not contribute much, if anything at all, to scientific understanding.
+If we consider the eggs, or germ cells, of species with radically different forms — say, anteaters and eagles — random movements in the developing germ cells cannot meaningfully explain the specific and differing character of those forms.

 Today it certainly seems that, at least in part, it is fear of what intelligent design [ID] advocates might do with “injudicious” language about purpose and design.
 And what makes the situation so difficult is the fact that ID so closely reflects conventional biology.
 In the battle between ID proponents and establishment biologists, it is very hard for the antagonists to distinguish themselves from each other.
 There is, above all, the mutual insistence by both sides that organisms are machine-like.
 Machines, of course, are designed entities — designed from without by humans.
 So conventional biologists have the “devil” of a time distinguishing their version of science from that of ID theories holding that organisms are designed from without by some supernatural power.

 The argument over ID is easily resolved through scientific observation — by showing that both sides are wrong in conceiving the organism mechanistically (a project to which I have tried to contribute in this book).
-The essential question is the following (as I put it in Chapter 10): Do organisms show evidence of being designed and tinkered with from without, or are they enlivened from within?
+The essential question is the following (as I put it in Chapter 10, “What Is the Problem of Form?”): Do organisms show evidence of being designed and tinkered with from without, or are they enlivened from within?
 The fact is that we never see a designing power or force that acts other than through what appears to be the living agency of the organism itself.
 Or, as philosopher Ronald Brady has put it: “We cannot detect, in [organic] phenomena, the distinction between ‘that which is to be vitalized’ and ‘that which vitalizes’” (Brady 1987).

 And so, despite common assumption, the argument between the two camps has no bearing on the tenets of true religion.
 I know of no religion that does not view divine power, such as it may be, as immanent in the world as well as transcendent — at least, no religion that I can easily imagine a spiritually minded person today being tempted to profess.
 The reigning conviction of machine-like design in biology is a conviction governed by materialist and anthropomorphic thought, whether it is pro- or anti-intelligent design.
 This thought is capable of conceiving organisms only as if they were built up through a human-like process of manufacture — an external assembly of discrete and unliving physical parts — rather than growing by means of a living power within.